-After a UEA post doc job, a lecturer's post and a further three years working as a marine specialist with Meteorologists Weatherquest Ltd, I moved to Cefas five years ago where I am now group manager for Ocean Processes and Systems.
-Whilst scientifically, I stay close to coastal processes at Cefas, much of my work involves numerical modelling of coastal processes, geomorphology and water quality and I get great pleasure and opportunity from working with an extremely lively bunch of fellow scientists!
-Cefas is a government department (executive agency of Defra) but it is a fantastic place to work to integrate all scientific disciplines and be part every aspect of marine science imaginable.
+After a UEA post doc job, a lecturer's post and a further three years working as a marine specialist with Meteorologists Weatherquest Ltd, he moved to Cefas eight years ago and now heads numerical modelling and advises on scientific computing.
+Whilst scientifically, he stays close to coastal processes at Cefas, much of his work involves numerical modelling of coastal processes, geomorphology and water quality.
+Working at Cefas involves working with an extremely lively bunch of fellow scientists and although a government department (executive agency of Defra) is a fantastic place to work to integrate so many scientific disciplines and be part every aspect of marine science imaginable.

 I have been a member of the Challenger Society since 2002 and was elected as Honorary Secretary, despite my attrocious spelling!
 I now am the web developer and Mattias Green is the Honorary Secretary.